Prathamesshh/Encryptix/README.md

-This Repo consists of projects that were assigned for the internship in AI and ML domain.
+This Repo consists of projects that were assigned for the internship in AI domain.